Prey (novel): Plot summary

 After returning home, Jack doses his children and sister with the phage, curing them as well.
-While Mae calls the U.S. Army and sends a sample of the phage to her lab, Jack puts together all the missing links.
-The corrosion of the memory chips in his home's electronics and Amanda's skin rash were caused by nanobot assemblers that were accidentally brought home by Julia.
-The MRI's strong magnetic field detached the assemblers from Amanda.
-Knowing this, Julia called in the Xymos special team to scan Amanda's room for any additional assemblers.
-The person whom Jack spotted in Julia's car was in fact the Ricky-swarm.
-Finally, Jack discovers that Xymos had intentionally released the swarm into the desert so that it would evolve to stay in a cohesive group in the wind, but called him in to destroy the wild strain once it became uncontrollable.
+While Mae calls the U.S. Army and sends a sample of the phage to her lab, Jack discovers that Xymos had intentionally released the swarm into the desert so that it would evolve to stay in a cohesive group in the wind, but called him in to destroy the wild strain once it became uncontrollable.